ahskihdus/seed-vault/README.md

 Windows:
 - Since the original script uses Linux shell syntax, you must run the SQL commands either interactively or by saving them to a file.
 - Copy all the SQL commands
-- Save them into a new plain text file named setup.sql inside your seed-vault directory.
+- Save them into a new plain text file named schema.sql inside your seed-vault directory.
+(IF THIS ALREADY EXISTS IN YOUR SEED VAULT FOLDER CAN SKIP THESE STEPS)

 ```bash
 mysql -u root << EOF